Inabel Burns Lindsay

-Inabel Burns Lindsay (February 13, 1900, St. Joseph, Missouri – 1983) was a social worker and the founding dean of Howard University School of Social Work.
+Inabel Burns Lindsay (February 13, 1900, St. Joseph, Missouri – 1983) was an American social worker and the founding dean of Howard University School of Social Work.

 Biography

 Inabel Burns Lindsay was the youngest of six children.
 She suffered from blindness at a young age, so two of her siblings, both teachers, instructed her.
 Encouraged by her mother and older brother to go to college, Lindsay enrolled at Howard University in 1916, and became actively involved with the campus activities, and joined Alpha Kappa Alpha.
 Soon after, she became the founder of the Howard Chapter of the Women's Suffrage League.

 After getting her bachelor's degree and graduating with honors in 1920, she entered the New York School of Social Work.
 Afterward, Lindsay returned to Missouri due to her mother's failing health.
 After returning home, she worked in a public welfare office until enrolling at the Crown Family School.
 After completing her degree in 1937, E. Franklin Frazier invited Lindsay to join the faculty at Howard and assist in the development of a new social work project.